benjamin-schaffer/benjamin-schaffer.github.io/projects/wind.md

 ## My Role (Technical Lead – Manufacturing Design & Materials)

-As the manufacturing design and materials lead, I help drive:
+As the manufacturing design and materials lead, my responsibilities include:
+- Lead a subteam of 8 engineers responsible for manufacturing design, materials selection, and build/test planning
 - Materials and process selection to hit strength/weight and safety goals
 - Mechanical packaging and interface compliance for wind tunnel testing
 - Build documentation and repeatable assembly practices